Summer Camp

 Words in the Wild CITs: Saplings

-Rising 6th to 8th graders can be part of our Counselor-in-Training program
+Rising 6th to 9th graders can apply to be Counselors-in-Training

 Camp runs from Monday - Friday